Why use the Passport?

 We had input from key epilepsy professionals, parents, children and young people.
 The Healthcare Quality Improvement Partnership (HQIP) funded its development.

 Two years after the launch, we carried out an evaluation to understand how healthcare professionals, children and young people and their families use the Passport, and to inform which aspects have been successful and which need improvement.

 If you have any feedback or a general enquiry about the Epilepsy Passport, please use this form to contact us or email firstname.lastname@example.org.

 Children, young people, parents and carers - How can we make the Epilepsy Passport better for you?
 Let us know how you have used the Passport, and if there's anything that would make it easier to use - get in touch on email@example.com.

 Healthcare professionals - Do you have suggestions on how we can improve the Epilepsy Passport?
 We'd love to hear your feedback.
 Can you help promote it?
-You can download flyers and posters to display in your clinic, office or school, or order some.
+You can download flyers and posters to display in your clinic, office or school.

 Hospitals, charities and child health organisations - Can you help share the Epilepsy Passport?
 Please link to this page from your website.